 Understanding Riot Blockchain's Unusual Options Activity

-Shares of Riot Blockchain (NASDAQ:RIOT) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $27.93.
+On Tuesday, shares of Riot Blockchain (NASDAQ:RIOT) saw unusual options activity.
+After the option alert, the stock price moved down to $25.29.

 - Sentiment: BULLISH